ZachChristensen/Theseus-and-the-Minotaur/README.md

 Todo:

--Building Map 1
+-Building Map 1 (only the exit/goal needs to be added)

 -Character movement (Theseus)

--Wall interaction

 -Test Cases